komali2/blog/content/posts/recommended-reading/index.md

 are for us if we let go of profit motive.

-# How to Win Friends an Influence People
+# How to Win Friends and Influence People
 ## Dale Carnegie

-Topics:
+Topics: empathy, making friends, having conversations

 The self help book upon which most others are based.
 If you only ever read just one of those sorts of books, I suggest this one.
 Dale Carnegie was giving talks on the subject of